We have compiled a checklist to help you get the most out of your cause on GiveNow.

 - Tell the story

-Personalise your appeal wherever possible, even if that involves drawing up a typical 'persona' of a typical beneficiary.
+Personalise your appeal wherever possible, even if that involves drawing up a 'persona' of a typical beneficiary.
 People like to read about people, not abstract concepts.

 - Don't beat around the bush